 The following policy refers to all foods and beverages provided, but not sold to students.
-The Local Education Agency will prohibit the use of food as a reward or as part of a celebration.
 Providing alternatives to food as a reward promotes healthier habits by reducing exposure to less nutritious food items and, therefore, the amount of calorie-dense food items consumed (e.g. cakes, cookies, candy, etc.).
 This helps children develop improved food preferences and hunger cues to carry them throughout life.
 Snack will be allowed for certain in class celebrations at the discretion of the teachers, but should be limited.
 As an alternative, teachers are encouraged to implement the following methods for rewards and celebrations: